Trauma Dumping vs Venting: How to Share Without Overwhelming Others

 What Is Trauma Dumping?

 It often occurs in moments that feel out of context, making it difficult for the listener to process or respond appropriately.
 Additionally, trauma dumping can place an emotional burden on the recipient, leaving them feeling helpless or emotionally drained.
+This behavior is considered trauma dumping.

 Key Signs of Trauma Dumping: